 21. Bright Bronze

 A little bit bold and streaky, this medium-contrast balayage looks best when styled in a summery beachy wave.
+Use a large curling iron to flip up the ends of your hair into a classic blowout style.

 22. Copper Ends